Kent27/docs-emobiq/document/function/App/canvasGenerateFrom/canvasGenerateFrom.md

 ## Description

-Convert a file data to a canvas, canvas are mainly used for printing.
+Converts a file data to a canvas, canvas are mainly used for printing.

 ## Input / Parameter